 Ask and investigate

 More likely than not, your teachers, parents, high school counselors, and spiritual leaders know more about what’s going on in your community than you do, and they won't mind helping you out.
 Other good sources for extracurricular and/or volunteer opportunities include your local librarians, police, firefighters, and city councilors.
-And never underestimate the power of simple Google search!
+And never underestimate the power of a simple Google search!
 If you brainstormed a list of interests, use it as a checklist to search for opportunities.

 Join clubs or organizations at your school